rmsrosa/booksjl-franklin-template/pages/intro.md

 # Introduction

-With this template, you have a menu bar on the left and navigation buttons on the bottom of each page.
+With this template, you have a menu bar on the left and navigation links on the top and bottom of each page, if desired.

 The menu bar displays the Table of Contents, with links to each section/subsection of the book.